-A a parent there have been times where I have had to ground a child and then the next day I couldn’t exactly remember why the grounding occurred.
+As a parent there have been times where I have had to ground a child and then the next day I couldn’t exactly remember why the grounding occurred.
 He didn’t get out of it completely, but it was greatly reduced.
-That actually happened today.
+That actually happened this past week.
 If you are a parent that has probably happened to you as well.
 With that in mind we’re going to talk about the 5th redemptive name:

 JEHOVAH TSIDKENU – The Lord, our righteousness